Do You Have To Work ‘Til You Drop?

 Understanding that was key to being able to quit my job.

 I won’t challenge mainstream conventions in this blog.
 But I don’t need to.

 There’s no need to make the problem center stage, when we can make ourselves center stage: That is to say, every person has the freedom to pursue a life away from the workplace.

 I can’t offer a solution for the modern world here, but I can offer a solution to being stuck, and suffering, from within it.

 I Hate Going To Work

-Nobody can pick you up and change your life, but I do believe it’s possible to change a life.
+Nobody can change your life for you, but I do believe it’s possible to change your life.